Privacy choices

 Instructions

-1. Enter the two colors you want to compare.
+1. Enter the source color and the candidate color you want to compare.

-4. Copy the difference report for palette QA, accessibility review, or design-system documentation.
+4. Copy the report for palette QA, brand review, accessibility notes, or design-system migration work.

 How it fits